Streamline your tax compliance with our expert-assisted GSTR 9 & 9C services @ ₹14,999/-

 Cheque Bounce

-Duration for Court Judgment on a Cheque Bounce Case
+Court Judgment on a Cheque Bounce Case

 Cheque bouncing in India can occur for various reasons.
 However, you must file a criminal case if it becomes an offence.
 In this article, you will know the time duration to get a final judgement and the procedure to file a case against a cheque bounce in India

 Cheque bounce cases in India are considered equivalent to criminal cases.
 The cheque bounce can happen due to any number of reasons.
 But when the reason becomes a purposeful offence, it becomes a criminal case.
-Know about Duration for Court Judgment on a Cheque Bounce Case.
+Know about Court Judgment on a Cheque Bounce Case.

 Cheque bouncing can happen due to many reasons.
 However, you will have to file a criminal case when it becomes an offence.
 Initially, the drawee’s bank issues a cheque bouncing memo.
 But if it continues for other reasons apart from the usual reasons, a bouncing case can be filed against the drawee.
 Further, they may have to go through a tough court procedure.
 In this article, you will know, how to file a case against a cheque bounce.